zacanger/niddesa/text/generated-translations/mahaniddesa/14-sinhala-google.md

 [APZ 158.3] (# apz158.3) # apz158.3 .ref .apz} "Is this really scary?
 Came "said Bahiddharammana.
-Lions, tigers, leopards, Bears, black bears, wolves, horses, horses, elephants, snakes, Scorpion thieves who have karma done or karma not done He is also a human being.
+Lions, tigers, leopards, Bears, black bears, wolves, horses, horses, elephants, snakes, Scorpion thieves who have kamma done or kamma not done He is also a human being.
 Fear again in another way.
 Spiritual Fear of the terrible things that arise in the mind The rise of the hairs The fear of the mind Fear of race, fear of disease, fear of death, fear of kings, fear of thieves, fear of fire, fear of water